Vasco-Arts/Vasco-Arts/README.md

 # Hi there 👋 my name is Arthur and you are on my GitHub profile, thanks for finding me 🖖 :alien:

-- 🌱 I’m currently learning statistical physics.
+- 🌱 I’m currently learning how to make a good use of pointers without drinking too much coffee.

 <div align="center">
   <a href="https://github.com/Vasco-Arts">